 In tribal pre-consultation, tribes also expressed capacity barriers to be able to engage with the "hundreds to thousands" of projects that federal, state, and local agencies are working on that tribes should have say in.
 They expressed a need to be compensated for their time consulting on projects, and that the disparity between staff paid to work on these projects every day and tribal staff's ability to keep up is immense.
+Tribes noted that Traditional Knowledge holders should be treated as experts in their fields and financially compensated accordingly.
 Tribes expressed that funding mechanisms also need to be creative as the "red tape" associated with contracting with agencies often adds up to more cost than the compensations might be worth.
+It was noted, however, that creating official contracts with agencies provides some leverage for tribes, giving them an official platform for participation.